-Place the avocado in your hand, it should be firm but also give a little to a light squeeze of the hand.
-It shouldn’t look shrunken, really dark or be easily manipulated.
+Place an avocado in your hand; it should be firm but also give a little with a light squeeze.
+The avocado shouldn’t look shrunken, really dark or be easily manipulated.

 Eat an Avocado!

-In its simplest form it is so easy to transport and eat when ever and where ever you like.
-Simply cut the avocado in half, one side will retain the pit.
-Grab a spoon, scoop and eat.
+In its simplest form it’s so easy to transport and eat when ever and where ever you like.
+Simply cut the avocado in half and one side will retain the pit – grab a spoon, scoop and eat.
 Take a point of a knife and carefully stab the pit until it releases its grasp from the other half of the avocado.
-I gently hit the pit on the counter and it releases itself from the knife (be careful not to cut yourself with that maneuver!).
+By gently hitting the pit on the counter it’ll release itself from the knife; use caution not to cut yourself with that maneuver.

 To read more on dietary guidelines visit the USDA Dietary Guidelines for Americans website.